coredns/coredns.io/content/blog/coredns-in-kubernetes-via-kubeadm.md

 ~~~

-The upgrade with CoreDNS as the default DNS can then be performed using `kubeadm upgrade apply` and `feature-gates`:
+The upgrade of the cluster with CoreDNS as the default DNS can then be performed using `kubeadm upgrade apply` and `feature-gates CoreDNS=true`:
 ~~~ text
 # kubeadm upgrade apply <version> --feature-gates CoreDNS=true
 ~~~